UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-03/text.md

 script-3: silent Input (It won't display the password on terminal)
 --------

-	echo -s "enter the password:"
+	read -s -p"enter the password:" passwd
-	read passwd
 	echo -n "The password is: $passwd"

 script-4: with prompts without read
 --------
-	read -p "Enter the city:" $city
+	read -p "Enter the city:" city
 	echo "My city is: $city."

 script-5: set time-out for Input.
 --------
-	echo -t 5 "Enter the software you are learning:" read "software-name"
-	echo "I'm learning a:$software-name."
+	read -t 5 -p "Enter the software you are learning:" software-name echo "I'm learning a:$software-name."

 script-6: Limit Input upto N-character.